Code-the-Dream-School/python-200/lessons/03_ML_classification/01_ml_preprocessing.md

 plt.show()
 ```

 The mean face is the average of all faces in the dataset.
-You can think of these eigenfaces as basic building blocks for constructing individual faces.
+You can think of the eigenfaces as basic building blocks for constructing individual faces.
 PC1 is the eigenface that captures the most correlated activity among the pixels, PC2 the second most, and so on.
-Each eigenface shows the discovered pattern of pixel intensity changes.
+Each eigenface shows the discovered pattern of correlated pixel intensities.
 Red regions mean "add brightness to the mean" when you move in the direction of that component, and blue regions mean "subtract brightness here".

 #### Reconstructions with different numbers of components
 We discussed above how you can use principal components to reconstruct or approximate the original data.
 We will show this now.
 The following code will: